 Edit your Pitch Video

-This lesson can help you gain points in the "Video Effectiveness" line of the judging rubric and will be one of the most important ways you communicate your idea and app solution to judges.
+This lesson can help you gain points in the "Pitch Video" and "Demo Video" lines of the judging rubric and will be one of the most important ways you communicate your idea and app solution to judges.

 In this lesson, you will...

-- Edit your pitch video and demo to make it engaging
+- Edit your videos to make it engaging

-- Upload your pitch video and demo video and add it to your submission!
+- Upload your videos and add them to your submission!

-The last step to finish your pitch video is called post production, or editing your video and adding effects, titles, and sound to make it more engaging.
+The last step to finish your videos is called post production, or editing your videos and adding effects, titles, and sound to make it more engaging.

-You’ll probably want to cut some parts out and add some screenshots, subtitles, narration and maybe some other special effects into the video.
-Remember, you have 3-4 minutes for your pitch video and up to 1 minute for your demo video.
-Keep the judging rubric that judges will be using in mind so that you can include the most important parts of your story.
+You’ll probably want to cut some parts out and add some screenshots, English subtitles (required if you don’t speak English in your video), narration and maybe some other special effects into the videos.
+Remember, you have 4 minutes for your pitch video and 2 minutes for your demo video.
+Keep the rubric that judges will be using in mind so that you can include the most important parts of your story.

 Activity: Find Inspiration